Group Prompting (SAM3 + CoP) segments every cell in 3 clicks; per-instance prompting (SAM3) keeps clicking to 245.

 Each point in the converged reliable set is decoded into an instance mask via SAM's frozen decoder; overlapping predictions are resolved by non-maximum suppression at IoU > 0.5.
 The entire pipeline operates in feature space without any backpropagation or task-specific training.

-Cell-Type-Annotated Benchmarks (CoNIC, CoNSeP, GlaS).
-Prompt types: Τ text, 𝒱 visual, ℳ mask supervision, 𝒫N per-instance points, 𝒫T per-type points.
-With only one click per cell type, CoP retains ≥ 90% of per-instance performance on every benchmark and outperforms fully-supervised methods that require complete mask annotations.
+H&E Cell-Type-Annotated Benchmarks (CoNIC, CoNSeP, PanNuke).
+Prompt types: Τ text, 𝒱 visual, ✗ unsupervised, ℳ mask supervision, 𝒫N per-instance points, 𝒫T per-type points.
+With only one click per cell type, CoP retains ≥ 90% of per-instance performance on every benchmark (e.g., 0.731 vs. 0.801 AJI on CoNIC) and outperforms every fully-supervised and open-vocabulary baseline.

 title = {One Click per Cell Type Suffices: Training-free Group Interaction for Cell Instance Segmentation},